Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 Finasteride Side Effects

-Side effects of finasteride are rare but possible.
+Side effects of finasteride are rare but possible, as with any medication.

 A 2012 review on finasteride and sexual side effects showed that adverse sexual effects affected 2.1 to 3.8 percent of those studied.
 Erectile dysfunction was most commonly reported, followed by issues with ejaculation and decreased sex drive or loss of libido.

-There are very few, if any, serious side effects.
-If you’re curious about post-finasteride syndrome (PFS), side effects that continue even after stopping the medication, read our comprehensive guide to finasteride side effects.
+While these issues can affect your life, finasteride has very few, if any, serious side effects.
+You can learn more about these, including post-finasteride syndrome (PFS) that continues even after stopping the medication, in our comprehensive guide to finasteride side effects.

 Finasteride Is Approved for Use in Men

-Topical finasteride is approved for men only, and the pills shouldn’t be handled by pregnant women due to their teratogenic effects.
+Topical finasteride is approved for men only, and pregnant women shouldn’t handle the pills due to their teratogenic effects (the potential to cause birth defects).

-You’d think hair loss would be pretty black and white — you’re either losing hair or you’re not).
-But it’s actually not that clear-cut, especially since a “normal” hair loss of between 50 and 100 strands per day is to be expected.
+You’d think hair loss would be pretty black and white — you’re losing hair, or you’re not.
+But it’s actually not that clear-cut, especially since you can expect a “normal” hair loss of between 50 and 100 strands per day.

 Knowing the common signs of hair loss is key because the earlier you recognize what’s happening, the sooner you can start treating it.

-Maybe you take a trip to the Cloud to investigate how your hair has changed in photos over the past couple of years (a truly humbling experience).
-Or perhaps you’re just paying closer attention to the hair on your pillow and in the shower drain.
+If you’re not sure you’re losing hair, you can look back at pictures to investigate how your hair (and probably other things) has changed in photos over the past few years.
+Or perhaps you can just start paying closer attention to the hair on your pillow and in the shower drain.
+In some cases, you might realize you’re experiencing hair loss when your barber or hair stylist mentions something.

 • A receding hairline, often beginning with temple hair loss